 Heating is via oil fired central heating & wood burning stove.
 The kitchen has a range of equipment.
 There is an electric oven and hob, a microwave, toaster, kettle, fridge with ice box, dishwasher and washing machine.
 There is also a coffee machine, sandwich toaster and "George Foreman grill."
 The sitting room area has a TV & Bluray DVD player.
 There is an iron & ironing board.

 Electricity, heating, bed linen and towels are all included.
-Up to 2 well behaved dogs are permitted at a small additional cost of £25 per dog / per week, although please remember that you cannot leave dogs unattended in the cottage alone.
-We regret no smoking is permitted and there is no WiFi.
+Up to 2 well behaved dogs are permitted at a small additional cost of £30 per dog / per week, although please remember that you cannot leave dogs unattended in the cottage alone.
+We regret no smoking is permitted.
 There is a parking space in front of the property and more available on request if required.
 WiFi is available at the property.

 General Booking Information